hoshikon/jump-zsh-completion/README.md

 # jump-zsh-completion
-JSON driven oh-my-zsh auto completion
+JSON driven zsh auto completion

 ## Set up
-Set env var `JUMP_COMP_CONFIG_PATH` to where the config file is.

-Then run:
 ```zsh
 cd jump-zsh-completion
 ./autocomp-setup.sh
 ```

+This will create a config file at `~/.jump-completion/config.json` that you can customize with your own commands.

 ## Uninstall
 To remove the jump command: